FjjDessoyCaraballo/restaurant-data/README.md

 ### About the data

-All data comes the csv file called `dataset_for_datascience_assignment.csv` which was provided by Wolt.
+All data comes the csv file called `dataset_for_datascience_assignment.csv` which was provided by restaurant.
 The dataset here has no relation with task one.

 ### About the structure of the project